hgamboa/nova-adv-inst/LP5-log.md

 ## Goal 2

-Now we will modify the server that we configured in Goal 1, to display sensor data aquired from an Android Phone
+Now we will modify the server that we configured in Goal 1, to display sensor data acquired from an Android Phone

 ### Requirements